F1 Betting Tips

 21.co.uk’s F1 Betting Tips Season Review

 Before we start our engines in 2020, we must look back on the fantastic 2019 F1 season.
-This means our resident F1 tipster has taken a break from playing at the 21.co.uk online casino in order to rewatch every race and choose his finest moments from the year.
+This means our resident F1 tipster has taken a break from playing at the 21.co.uk, the best online casino, you can rewatch every race and choose his finest moments from the year.
 Whether you particularly enjoyed the battle between Valtteri Bottas and Lewis Hamilton or that between Charles Leclerc and Max Verstappen, it is clear that 2019 was a fantastic year for Formula 1 and we can only see it getting better.
 We saw seven drivers finish in a podium position over the course of the year with five of those also finishing as a race winner, but in the end, it was Lewis Hamilton picking up his sixth World Championship with an all-time record of 413 points.

 Our 2019 Formula 1 Betting Tips Performance